MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

  - "**text_vert_alignment**" - Set to "top", "bottom or "center".
 Controls the vertical placement of the button text, if this button has any text.
 Default is "center".
  - "**text_horiz_alignment_padding**" - If horizontal alignment is set to 'left' or 'right' this value will control the buffer between the edge of the button and where we start placing the text.
 Default is "1".
  - "**text_vert_alignment_padding**" - If vertical alignment is set to 'top' or 'bottom' this value will control the buffer between the edge of the button and where we start placing the text.
 Default is "1".
+ - "**state_transitions**" - A block of parameters that define any fade transitions between button states.
+Normally buttons states visually change instantly, if you setup values here the button will instead fade from one state to the next.
+Transition definitions are one way, if you want to go in both directions, use two parameters.
+Transition parameters have this format:

+   - "**startstate_targetstate**" - Can be set to any positive floating point value, representing the transition time in seconds.

 Example
 -------